CEO as Chief Empathy Officer

 I watched the heartbreaking stories of Italians fighting the disease, the hospitals full and families losing their loved ones.
 Despite one of the most frightening situations in the world, Italians decided to start singing, and they came together outside their windows.
 They’re coming together to fight the war.

-Watch Andrew Cuomo, Gavin Newsom, Justin Trudeau, Lee Hsien Loong (PM of Singapore), and business leaders like Marc Benioff (who pledges “no-layoffs”).
+Watch Andrew Cuomo, Gavin Newsom, Justin Trudeau, Lee Hsien Loong (PM of Singapore), and business leaders like Marc Benioff (who pledges “no-layoffs”) and Bill McDermott (building real-time support apps for COVID-19).
 They show a level of compassion and care above all.
 This crisis, as in any crisis, is about people first, economics second.
 And that’s the lesson we learn.